 All loading / unloading and garbage / waste collection activities shall take place on-site wholly within the dedicated loading areas and not from public places, public streets, or any road related area (e.g., footpath, nature strip, road shoulder, road reserve).

-The maximum size of vehicles accessing the site shall be limited to an 12.5m long HRV Vehicle (as denoted in AS2890.2).
+The maximum size of vehicles accessing the site shall be limited to an 12.5m long HRV Vehicle (as denoted in AS2890.2) and a school bus.

 All manoeuvring movements of vehicles shall be carried out wholly within the site and vehicle manoeuvring area shall be kept clear at all times.